shd101wyy/markdown-preview-enhanced/docs/newest.md

 ## Anouncement
 [Markdown Preview Enhanced for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) is now available!
 Cheeeers!

+## 0.14.1
+* Switched the markdown parser from `remarkable` to `markdown-it`.
+* Upgrade `Mume` to version `0.1.1`.
+  * Fixed pandoc export front-matter not included bug.

 ## 0.14.0
 * Fully rewritten in TypeScript, so there might be some potential bugs.
 * Now powered by [Mume](https://github.com/shd101wyy/mume) project.
 The Atom version of this package shares the same core with the vscode version.
 * Multiple new preview themes and code block themes are provided.
   * Github Light
   ![screen shot 2017-07-14 at 12 58 37 pm](https://user-images.githubusercontent.com/1908863/28224323-4899d896-6894-11e7-823a-233ee433d832.png)